 Tips for Airbnbs Near Monti:

 Monti is a bustling neighborhood.
-Try to find an apartment on a back street of Monti.
+Try to find an apartment on a back street in this area.
 These are referred to as vicolo in Italian, which means “little street.”

 Piazza della Madonna dei Monti is a great square to get a drink and sit at the fountain.
-You can buy from the store and sit outside, which is legal, to save money if you are on a budget.
+If you are on a budget, you can buy from the store and sit outside, which is legal.

 1. Spanish Steps